python/cpython/Doc/library/logging.rst

 root logger's name is printed as 'root' in the logged output.

 It is, of course, possible to log messages to different destinations.
-Support for writing log messages to files, HTTP GET/POST locations, email via SMTP, generic sockets, or OS-specific logging mechanisms is included in the package.
+Support is included in the package for writing log messages to files, HTTP GET/POST locations, email via SMTP, generic sockets, queues, or OS-specific logging mechanisms such as syslog or the Windows NT event log.
 Destinations are served by :dfn:`handler` classes.
 You can create your own log destination class if you have special requirements not met by any of the built-in handler classes.

 By default, no destination is set for any logging messages.
 You can specify a destination (such as console or file) by using :func:`basicConfig` as in the